Dharmendra219/Super-Mario_Bros/README.md

 <h4>🌱 Project Goals:</h4>
 - Create an enjoyable and authentic Super Mario gaming experience.
 - Improve my skills in game development, including character control.
-- Explore various game mechanics and learn how to implement them effectively.
+- Explore various game mechanics and learn how to implement them effectively.<br>

-🎉 Thank you for checking out my Super Mario game project!
+<br>🎉 Thank you for checking out my Super Mario game project!
 I hope you enjoy playing it as much as I enjoyed creating it.
 Feel free to share your feedback and suggestions.
 Happy gaming! 🎉